cardo-org/Rembus.jl/docs/src/index.md

 - Requestor (RPC): request a service;
 - Exposer (RPC): execute a service request and give back a response;

-There are two flavors of components: anonymous and named ones.
+There are three type of components:

+- Anonymous
+- Named
+- Authenticated

-An anonymous component assume a random and ephemeral identity each time it connects to the broker.
+An `Anonymous` component assume a random and ephemeral identity each time it connects to the broker.
 Example usage for anonymous components may be:

 - when it is not required to trace the originating source of messages;
 - for a `Subscriber` when it is not required to receive messages published before the component goes online;
 - for preliminary prototyping;

+A `Named` component has a unique and persistent name that make possible to receive messages published when the component was offline.

+An `Authenticated` component is a named component that own a private key or a shared secret which can prove its identity.

+Only authenticated components may use Pub/Sub private topics and private RPC methods.

 An URL string defines the identity and the connection parameters of a component.
 The [Supervised API](./supervised_api.md#component) page documents the URL format.